-Stop worrying about how to do your local advertising, we’ve got you covered.
-Keep reading to learn precisely how to target your local customers and increase business—without having to obtain a marketing degree.
+Stop worrying about how to do your local advertising; we’ve got you covered.
+Keep reading to learn precisely how to target your local customers and increase business – without having to obtain a marketing degree.

 The data behind advertising to local consumers

 When you market your company, the last thing you want to do is pay for someone who will never become a customer.
 Let’s say you’re a brick and mortar shop based in Texas.
-What you don’t want to do is pay to advertise to those in California.
-Not only will it waste your money, but it also means your marketing is too broad.
+What you don’t want to do is pay to advertise to people in California.
+Not only will it waste your money, it also means your marketing is too broad.

 However, many businesses get stuck in this rut when trying to advertise.
 They see that they have tons of clicks and impressions based on their analytic data, but those aren’t generating results.
 Local mobile advertising may give you fewer clicks and impressions when you’re starting, but in the long run, it’s much better for your business.

-The more people in your area that you’re advertising to, the more customers you’ll have come into your store.
+The more people in your area you’re advertising to, the more customers you’ll have come into your store.
 That’s where local mobile advertising comes in.
-Whether it’s local TV advertising or local website advertising, there are different tactics that you can do to secure better business.
+Whether it’s local TV advertising or local website advertising, there are different tactics you can do to secure better business.
 Let’s explore this form of marketing just a bit more.

 The data behind advertising to local consumers

-Let’s say that someone near your business is searching for lunch.
-That person checks out Yelp, Google, and may even type “food near me” to try and figure out what to eat.
+Let’s say someone near your business is searching for lunch.
+That person checks out Yelp, Google, and may even type “food near me” to try to figure out what to eat.
 As they do this, they see your targeted business ad that says they’ll get a 20% discount on lunch.
 Seeing as they’re hungry, your restaurant is just a few steps away, and it comes with a discount, it’s the obvious choice.
 You just secured a new customer.

-Or, let’s say that a person is looking for men’s clothes.
+Or, let’s say a person is looking for men’s clothes.
 As they type this into the search engine with “near me,” an ad comes up explaining the benefits of your specialized men’s clothing.

-There are plenty of ways to use this to your advantage, but basically, any targeted ad that people are viewing on their phones is considered local internet marketing.
+There are plenty of ways to use this to your advantage, but basically, any targeted ad that people are viewing on their phones is considered local Internet marketing.
 Whether it’s a discount code, a video explaining more about your business, or just an ad saying your business is nearby, this local advertising helps to increase your sales.